California Negligent Security Attorneys

 • Concert hall

-Even if your assault happened in a different location, it’s always prudent to check with a skilled California negligent security lawyer to determine if you could have a claim on your hands.
+Even if your assault happened in a different location, it’s always prudent to check with a California negligent security lawyer to determine if you could have a claim on your hands.

-Foreseeability is Key in California Security Negligence Cases
+Foreseeability Is Key In California Security Negligence Cases

 The critical factor in any successful negligent security claim is foreseeability.
 Suppose the harm you suffered could have been avoided or was anticipated in any way.
 In that case, the property owner or another party could be liable for your injuries.
 The level and type of security that a property or business owner has a duty to use are directly linked to the chances that a crime would occur on the premises.
 Numerous factors impact the foreseeability in a negligent security injury claim.

 Some specific properties and businesses are at a higher risk than others for criminal activity.
-For example, those that have a history of crime on the property or in a dangerous neighborhood.
+For example, those who have a history of crime on the property or in a dangerous neighborhood.
 ATMs, banks, hotels, and motels are places where crime can reasonably be anticipated.
 Other factors in foreseeability include:

-• Knowledge of a specific risk factor such as a dangerous customer or worker, or potential expected risks regarding the owner or their employees (such as an ex-spouse or disgruntled former employee)
+• Knowledge of a specific risk factor, such as a dangerous customer or worker, or potential expected risks regarding the owner or their employees (such as an ex-spouse or disgruntled former employee).

-• The property has a purpose that can attract criminal activity, such as a casino or liquor store
+• The property has a purpose that can attract criminal activity, such as a casino or liquor store.

-How Long Do You Have to File a Negligent Security Lawsuit?
+How Long Do You Have To File A Negligent Security Lawsuit?

 The statute of limitations is a deadline, which means you must file your claim before the two-year mark.
 If you don’t, you forgo your right to seek compensation for your injuries through the legal system.

-How Negligent Security Laws in California Have Changed
+How Negligent Security Laws In California Have Changed

-Previously, businesses were not seen as insurers of their visitor’s safety.
+Previously, businesses were not seen as insurers of their visitors’ safety.
 Accidents can happen anywhere.
 It was a common thought that businesses and property owners couldn’t guarantee that something would happen on their property.
 For example, they couldn’t guarantee against a customer getting struck by lightning while exiting a storefront.
-The only exception to this school of thought were hotels and railroads.
+The only exception to this school of thought was hotels and railroads.
 This is because the courts concluded that these types of industries assumed a weightier duty to ensure their customers were safe.

-• They were on the property lawfully
+• They were on the property lawfully.

-• They sustained severe bodily harm
+• They sustained injuries.

-• The victim’s injuries occurred due to the failure of the business owner to provide reasonable security to keep their patrons safe
+• The victim’s injuries occurred due to the failure of the business owner to provide reasonable security to keep their patrons safe.

-How Do You Sue a Business Owner for Negligent Security?
+How Do You Sue A Business Owner For Negligent Security?

 Every negligent security case is different.
 However, each case must begin with the filing of a Summons and Complaint.
 After this, the defendant will receive a notification in the form of a notice of complaint.